 How long does a police report last for?

 If you are filing a claim with your insurance company or filing a personal injury suit for damages, you may need access to a police report.
 Usually, car accident police reports are kept on record for many years, so accessing yours shouldn’t be a problem.
-Because the statute of limitations in Fort Lauderdale for filing a personal injury case for a car accident is only four years from the date of injury, according to Florida Statutes Chapter 95, your police report should be accessible within this time frame.
+Because the statute of limitations in Fort Lauderdale for filing a personal injury case for a car accident is only two years from the date of injury, according to Florida Statutes Chapter 95, your police report should be accessible within this time frame.

 f our attorneys now, call us at 855-529-0269.